On the Identifiability of Tensor Ranks via Prior Predictive Matching: Checklist

-This appendix provides complete, self-contained derivations that justify all claims used in the main text while preserving the main text's numbering and statements.
+\Section{Theoretical Details and Proofs} This appendix provides complete, self-contained derivations that justify all claims used in the main text while preserving the main text's numbering and statements.
 We (i) clarify the definitions of observable covariances and pure interaction terms; (ii) give a general counting lemma that turns index-sharing patterns into monomial exponents; and (iii) supply full proofs for Tucker, TT, and TR.